-Dimensions: 2000mm (l) x 800mm (h) x 480mm (d)
+Dimensions: 2000mm (l) x 820mm (h) x 480mm (d)

 Copyright: Djao-Rakitine Ltd

 Bench elements :

-Metal ends: 820mm x 480mm x10mm
+Metal ends: 820mm x 480mm x12mm

-Solid iroko wood backrest: 1980mm x 240mm x 90 mm
+Solid iroko wood backrest: 1976mm x 240mm x 90 mm

-Solid iroko wood seat: 2580 x 480 x 90 mm
+Solid iroko wood seat: 1976mm x 480mm x 90 mm

-Metal flat bars under backrest: 120mm x 120mm x 10mm
+Metal flat bars under backrest: 100mm x 150mm x 12mm

-Galvanised metal box sections welded to seat ends: 1980mm x 50mm x 50mm
+Galvanised metal box sections welded to seat ends: 1900mm x 50mm x 50mm and 1700mm x 50mm x 50mm

-The wood we use for this range of external furniture is a tropical oiled wood or tropical natural wood, mostly iroko hardwood.
-We chose iroko (botanical names Milicia excelsa and Milicia regia) for its density, robustness, durability and colour.
-Iroko varies from pale yellow to golden or medium brown with colour tending to darken over time.
-With a medium to coarse texture, and interlocked grain.
+Wood is flexible and robust.
+It is warm and pleasant to touch.
+The wood used for the New Classics is Iroko hardwood (botanical names: Milicia excelsa and Milicia regia), due to its density, robustness, durability and colour.
+Iroko varies from pale yellow to golden or medium brown and the colour tends to darken over time.
+The wood has a medium to coarse texture and interlocked grain.

-Stability and rigidity of the bench is achieved by running hidden metal structure throughout the length of the solid wood pieces.
+Metal ensures solidity, slimness and durability.
+The use of a thin steel structure for the seat ends provides the slimness of the design.
+Stability and rigidity of the bench are achieved by running a hidden metal structure throughout the length of the solid wood pieces.
 With no visible metal welds or screws, the minimalist look of the bench is maintained.

 Copyright: this design is the property of Djao-Rakitine Ltd. You hereby agree and undertake that you will in any way utilize, copy, reproduce or take advantage of the drawings and images (or any part of them) prior to the written consent of Djao-Rakitine Ltd.